bilawalkhanx007/bilawalkhanx007/README.md

 ## About Me

-I'm a Senior Software Engineer based in Dubai, UAE with 8+ years of experience in developing and deploying scalable web applications and microservices.
+I'm a Senior Software Engineer based in Dubai, UAE with experience in developing and deploying scalable web applications and microservices.
 I'm highly skilled in .NET Core, Microservices, Angular, MVC, and Azure Cloud technologies.
 I'm passionate about delivering high-quality software solutions and solving complex problems.

 - 💬 Ask me about .NET Core, Microservices, Angular, or anything related to software engineering!
 - 📫 How to reach me: [bilawalkhanx007@gmail.com](mailto:bilawalkhanx007@gmail.com)